 APR is a financial measure used in lending.
 It represents the cost of borrowing money over a defined period of time, expressed as a yearly percentage rate.
 When a consumer takes out a loan or uses credit, APR helps describe the combined cost of interest and certain financing fees associated with that borrowed money.

-A rent-to-own agreement works differently.
+A Rental-Purchase Agreement works differently.

-• the Rental Payment amount
+• The Renewal Payment amount

-• the payment schedule
+• The payment schedule

-• the total number of payments required for ownership
+• The total number of payments required for ownership

-• early purchase options
+• Early purchase options

 State rent-to-own laws generally require these terms to be disclosed so customers understand the structure of the transaction before entering into an agreement.